-- Clinical Systems Transformation: Implementation of the Electronic Health Record and associated workflow changes (the Clinical and Systems Transformation Project) in 2018
+- Clinical & Systems Transformation: Implementation of the clinical information system and associated workflow changes (the Clinical & Systems Transformation Project) in 2018

 - BC Surgical Services Initiative: Participation in a provincial surgical services initiative aimed at improving surgical care and flow